Why MYOB Walked Away from Reckon APS

 Reed: I can't confirm or deny given that it is market sensitive information that we haven't released to the whole market.

-Digital First: I read a tweet that said: “Very smart corporate move by @myob pulling out of the Reckon APS deal.
-How to disable a competitor without spending the $$$ on buying them.”
+that said: "Very smart corporate move by @myob pulling out of the Reckon APS deal.
+How to disable a competitor without spending the $$$ on buying them."
 What are your thoughts?

-Reed: (Laughs) I understand the inference and question but it would be a highly risky strategy and well beyond our level of sophistication to orchestrate.
+I understand the inference and question but it would be a highly risky strategy and well beyond our level of sophistication to orchestrate.

 We were legally committed for the entire period to complete had the legal precedent been met.
 We put all our best endeavours to get that met, including hiring the best competition lawyers.